 The average paid pharmacist that has been working for over 10 years earns $144, 960 per year.

-10 Highest Paying Companies for Pharmacists in Michigan
+10 Companies with Highest Pharmacist Salary in Michigan

 Here is a list of companies that pay their pharmacists the highest salaries in Michigan: